Undergraduate Diploma in English Social and Local History

 Module 1: English Social and Local History to c.1660

 This module covers the period from the later Anglo-Saxons (roughly c.800CE) to the Restoration of the monarchy following the Civil Wars and Republic (1640–60).
 Its emphasis is on the lives, occupations, beliefs and environments of people and the communities they lived in.
 It covers such diverse topics as church and religion, monasteries, the changing nature of towns and rural communities, the worlds of work and leisure, migration and population change, and the Black Death.
 Later parts cover the Reformation, social change under the Tudors and early Stuarts, and the breakdown of English society leading up to and during the Civil Wars.
-Additional activities usually include a tour of medieval Oxford, a visit to Oxford churches and chapels, a session at the Ashmolean Museum, and a trip to Winchester.
-Special subjects currently cover popular politics and rebellion, 1381-1607 and the English Civil War and Republic.
+Additional activities usually include a visit to Oxford college chapels and a trip to Winchester.
+Special subjects currently cover English landscape history 1100-1650, popular politics and rebellion, 1381-1607, and the English Civil War and Republic.

 Module 2: English Social and Local History from c.1660

 This module covers the period after the Restoration and up to the late 20th century.
 It looks at how the dramatic social changes of modernity have changed the lives of English people and their communities.
 Topics range from the vibrancy of Restoration society – the age of Samuel Pepys, the Great Fire of London, coffee houses, William Hogarth, and the East India Company – through the Georgian and Victorian worlds.
 It covers the impact of enclosure, industrialisation, and the growth of empire, as well as the wealth and poverty of Victorian England.
 Later topics include the impact of the World Wars, and the drastic social changes brought by the 20th century.
-Additional activities include a field trip to Bath, a workshop on sources about crime and poverty, and a workshop on oral history.
-Special subjects currently cover Family and Community in Rural England, 1650-1900 and Social Unrest and Popular Politics, 1840-1940.
+Additional activities include a tour of west Oxford, a field trip to Bath, a workshop on sources about crime and poverty, and a workshop on oral history.
+Special subjects currently cover The Restoration: Society and Politics in England, 1660-1700, Family and Community in Rural England, 1650-1900, and Social Unrest and Popular Politics, 1840-1940.

 Assessment